-Admission to the University as a pre-nursing student only allows the student to take core curriculum courses and required pre-nursing courses as they are available.
+Admission to the University as a pre-nursing student only allows the student to take core curriculum courses.
 Pre-nursing students are not guaranteed admission to the upper level professional nursing program.

 SCHOOL OF NURSING GRADING SCALE

 The grading scale for courses in the School of Nursing is: